My Roasted Butternut Squash Soup, is a classic butternut squash soup that is, in my opinion … simply perfect!

 I know there are dozens of versions of roasted butternut squash soup out there, but this is the one that I make and have made for years, so I though I’d share it.
 It’s simply perfect and if you’re craving a simple and satisfying squash soup this Fall, I promise you won’t regret making this one.

 This soup starts with roasted squash.
-Roasting really brings a wonderful flavour to butternut squash.
-It also means you don’t have to peel or cut the butternut squash into chunks.
+Roasting the squash really brings a wonderful flavour to this soup.
+It also means you don’t have to peel or cut the butternut squash into chunks, and if you’ve ever done that, you know that’s a bonus!
 I’ll often roast the butternut squash off ahead, maybe the night before or the morning of the day I’ll be making the soup.
 Simply roast, let cool a bit, then scoop the roasted flesh out in to a bowl and refrigerate.
 You can also make this soup ahead and re-heat, which is perfect for Thanksgiving.
-If it thickens while sitting in the fridge, you can thin with a little more chicken stock, if needed, but re-heat first, then add stock.
+If the soup thickens while sitting in the fridge, simply thin with a little more chicken stock, if needed, but re-heat first, then add stock.

-This is my favourite version of this soup, but in the past, I’ve changed it up a bit by replacing the cinnamon with a bit of curry powder or smoked paprika.
-You can make this soup vegetarian by using vegetable stock or it would be gluten free by using a gluten free chicken stock.
-If you don’t eat dairy, you could substitute coconut cream for the heavy cream or just omit the cream altogether.
-Or replace the maple syrup with apple that you roast along with the squash.
+This is my favourite version of this soup, but when I’m looking to change it up a bit, I’ve added a bit of curry powder or smoked paprika.
+You can make this soup vegetarian by using vegetable stock.
+If you don’t eat dairy, you could substitute coconut cream for the heavy cream or just omit the cream altogether, for a less creamy, but still delicious soup.
 So many ways to make this one your own!